When the English writer of comic and satirical verse, Sir William Schwenck Gilbert, talked of...

 Potatoes Done on an Open Fire

-Anything barbecued or done on an open fire is guarenteed to taste better that anything cooked in a kitchen.
+Anything barbecued or done on an open fire is guaranteed to taste better that anything cooked in a kitchen.

 Take a potato in its skin.